andreikop/enki/install-sources.md

 ---
 layout: default
 title: Install enki from sources
+baseurl: .
 ---

-# Instal from sources
+# Install from sources

 ## 1. Install dependencies
-1. Python 2.
+* Python 2.
 Tested on v2.6.6 and v2.7.2
-2. PyQt4
+* PyQt4
-3. QScintilla 2 and Python bindings. v2.4.1 or newer
+* QScintilla 2 and Python bindings. v2.4.1 or newer
-4. pyparsing
+* pyparsing
-5. pygments.
+* pygments.
 (Optional, for highlighting Scheme files)
-6. markdown.
+* markdown.
 (Optional, for Markdown preview)

 #### Debian and Debian based